jluetzenberg/image_color_classifier/README.md

 ![Application Start Screen](./img/application_startup.png)

 The application will start with a single row of un-labeled, un-populated image controls.
-Clicking the image controls labeled "Control" and "Test" will allow you to browse for an image file on your local computer.
+Clicking the image controls labeled "Control Image" and "Test Image" will allow you to browse for an image file on your local computer.
 The 'Label' is meant to briefly describe the meaning of the two images.